Scammers … BE AWARE

 Scammers and What to look out for:

-I have decided to create this page since every week someone contacts me and in some form has been scammed from either a poor breeder or just out right fraud.
+I have decided to create this page since every week someone contacts me and in some form has been scammed by either a poor breeder or just outright fraud.
 Since I know many are out looking for their new dream kitty and not expecting to be scammed by a breeder I want all to know it happens a lot.
-So I figured I would try to help those that are unaware and give some ideas on things you can do to help you from being scammed.
+So I figured I would try to help those who are unaware and give some ideas on things you can do to help you from being scammed.
 I will list different types of scamming and what you can do to help protect yourself a little.

 1. Be weary of breeders that have very low prices ....
-The average cost for a quality registered purebred British Shorthair is between 1500.00 and 2500.00 .. if your wanting breeding rights then normal is around double the cost of the kitten.
-The above prices do not cover delivery/shipping cost.
-Normal reason for low priced kittens is that most likely they can not be registered due to the breeder not having the right papers or does not have breeding rights so your kitten will never be able to be a registered purebred.
+A good quality British shorthair kitten is at least 1500.00 or better (1500.00 is actually very, very low end) and this does not include air delivery. .. if you want breeding rights then normal is around double the cost of the kitten.
+The above prices do not cover delivery/shipping costs.
+The normal reason for low-priced kittens is that most likely they can not be registered due to the breeder not having the right papers or does not have breeding rights so your kitten will never be able to be a registered purebred.

 Things you can do to prevent this ... ask for the Pedigree of both the Female and Male.
 If they can not provide it .. move on.
 Once you receive the pedigrees make sure to see if the registration number is on it .. some breeders will mark the registration numbers of the pedigree out and that is due to another form of Scamming that takes place.
 So even if its marked out you can see it was their.
 The next thing to look at is the owner of the cat .. if its not the breeder find out why?
 The female should for sure have the breeders name as the owner to her for this is how they can register the litter.
 If it isn't the breeders name than ask why.
 The male not so much since a lot of breeders use an out of cattery male but they should be willing to tell you.